BloomTech-Labs/bridges-to-prosperity-be-b/README.md

 - run: `npm run knex seed:run` to populate your db with some data.
 - run: `npm run tests` to confirm all is setup and tests pass.
 - run: `npm run watch:dev` to start nodemon in local dev enviornment.

+### Bridge Images

+Note: Bridge image data may be included in the Data Science backend for future labs.
+If this is the case then ignore these steps.

+- Acquire the .xls file containing bridge images from TPL or stakeholder.
+- Open the .xls file with Google Sheets and export as a CSV file.
+- Use csvjson.com/csv2json to convert the .csv file to JSON.
+- Use the `/bridges/update-images PUT` endpoint to update the images.

 <br/>